-I bet you have asked yourself this question at least a hundred times, “Why is it so hard to get over the narcissist in my life?”.
-It probably doesn’t make much sense to you why you’re struggling so hard, to move on from someone, whose rap sheet of wrongdoings toward you is a mile long.
-It should be easy to let go of someone who has caused you so much pain… right?
+I bet you have asked yourself this question at least a hundred times, “Why is it so hard to get over a narcissist?”.
+It probably doesn’t make much sense to you why you’re struggling so hard to move on from someone whose rap sheet of wrongdoings toward you is a mile long.
+It should be easy to let go of someone who has caused you so much pain, right?
 Well, not really, when you understand the interplay of factors that contribute to the concept of cognitive dissonance.

-Cognitive dissonance, can be viewed as a Grand Canyon-sized gap, between our beliefs and new data that is presented (facts).
-It is the difficulty of accepting what you believed to be true, is actually false.
-Mental conflict and confusion arise, when the beliefs we hold so firmly and the new facts, contradict each other.
+Cognitive dissonance can be viewed as a Grand Canyon-sized gap, between our beliefs and new data that is presented (facts).
+It’s the difficulty accepting what you believed to be true, is false.
+Mental conflict and confusion arise when the beliefs we hold so firmly and the new facts, contradict each other.
 Dissolving the cognitive dissonance, by challenging the conflicting information, is the cornerstone of recovery from narcissistic abuse.

 Here’s how it works.